Human Trafficking in [Togo] [other countries]

 Human Trafficking & Modern-day Slavery

 Togo is a source, transit and, to a lesser extent, a destination country for women and children trafficked for the purposes of forced labor and commercial sexual exploitation.
 Trafficking within Togo is more prevalent than transnational trafficking and the majority of victims are children.
-Togolese girls are trafficked primarily within the country for domestic servitude, as market vendors, produce porters, and for commercial sexual exploitation.
-To a lesser extent, girls are also trafficked to other African countries, primarily Benin, Nigeria, Ghana, and Niger for the same purposes listed above.
-Togolese boys are most commonly trafficked transnationally to work in agricultural labor in other African countries, primarily Nigeria, Cote d’Ivoire, Gabon, and Benin, though some boys are also trafficked within the country for market labor.
-Beninese and Ghanaian children have also been trafficked to Togo.
-There have been reports of Togolese women and girls trafficked to Lebanon and Saudi Arabia, likely for domestic servitude and sexual exploitation.
-Togolese women may be trafficked to Europe, primarily to France and Germany, for domestic servitude and sexual exploitation.
-In the last year, 19 Togolese girls and young women were trafficked to the United States for forced labor in a hair salon. - U.S. State Dept Trafficking in Persons Report, June, 2008 [full country report]
+Togolese girls are trafficked primarily within the country for domestic servitude, for forced work as market vendors and produce porters, and for commercial sexual exploitation.
+To a lesser extent, girls from Togo are also trafficked to other African countries, primarily Benin, Nigeria, Ghana, and Niger, for the same purposes listed above.
+Although some Togolese boys are trafficked within the country, they are more commonly trafficked transnationally to work in agricultural labor, including on cocoa farms, in other African countries, primarily Nigeria, Cote d’Ivoire, Gabon and Benin. - U.S. State Dept Trafficking in Persons Report, June, 2009 Check out a later country report here and possibly a full TIP Report here

 CAUTION: The following links have been culled from the web to illuminate the situation in Togo.
 Some of these links may lead to websites that present allegations that are unsubstantiated or even false.
 No attempt has been made to validate their authenticity or to verify their content.